cvneves/ILS-SP-CVRP/README.md

 # ILSSP-CVRP
 This repository contains a reimplementation of the ILSSP matheuristic [[1](#1), [3](#3)], devised for solving the Capacitated Vehicle Routing Problem.
 The method relies on the Iterated Local Search metaheuristic for constructing and improving solutions.
-During each iteration, routes belonging to the best solutions are stored in a pool.
-The problem of finding the best solution by using routes in the pool, which reduces to the Set Partitioning Problem, is solved by employing a MIP.
+During each iteration, routes belonging to the best solutions are feeded to a pool.
+The problem of finding the best solution by using routes stored in the pool, which reduces to the Set Partitioning Problem, is solved by employing a MIP.

-which is feeded to an exact procedure which attempts to construct a better solution by chosing the best routes.

 In its current state, the method is aimed specifically at the canonical version of the problem, which considers only the vehicle capacities.
 In addition, slight modifications were made to the previously cited versions in order to address the more recent benchmark set proposed by [[2](#2)].
 Some of the changes include algorithm parameters (e.g. number of iterations, route pool acceptance tolerance), as well as attending the new standard of unrestricted vehicles in the solutions.